trayio/threadneedle/README.md

 # threadneedle
 An opinionated abstraction layer for interacting with third party HTTP-based APIs.
 Built on top of the fantastic [Needle](https://github.com/tomas/needle) API to provide a more structured and declarative framework.

-Threadneedle works by allowing you to declare various API methods, providing you with a vastly simpler framework for running the actual requests in your core code.
+Threadneedle works by allowing you to declare and run various API methods, easily handle expected responses, and providing you with a vastly simpler framework for running requests in your core code.

 ## Installation